cloudant/cloudant-sync-eap/wip.md

 * Replication of data between a datastore managed by the library and remote Cloudant or CouchDB databases.

+The next functionality we'll add is:

+* Managing conflicted documents.

 We currently do not support, but plan to add support for:

-* Managing conflicted documents.
 * Documents with attachments.
 * Indexing and query support.
 For now only retrieving documents by ID is supported.